Understanding Violence

 Teachers, I see you.
 I know how hard you are working.

-You are under immense pressure, navigating a challenging environment day in and day out.
+You are under immense pressure as you navigate a challenging environment day in and day out.
 Your resilience, dedication, and commitment to shaping young lives are inspiring.

-I understand the emotional and physical toll it can take, and I stand with you in your efforts to create safer, more supportive classrooms.
+I understand the emotional and physical toll this work can take, and I stand with you in your efforts to create safer, more supportive classrooms.

 Holding my children to account and becoming their fierce advocate

 As a parent, I believe in holding my children accountable for their actions and ensuring they own the choices they make.
-It’s one of the most important lessons I try to teach them—take responsibility for your actions, learn from your mistakes, and strive to be better, do better.
+It’s one of the most important lessons I try to teach them: take responsibility for your actions, learn from your mistakes, and strive to be better and do better.

 But I also believe that advocacy and accountability go hand in hand.
-Advocacy isn’t just about protecting my children but also guiding them through tough situations and challenging their behaviours and choices – helping them grow into responsible, respectful adults.
+Advocacy is not just about protecting my children; it is also about guiding them through tough situations and challenging their behaviours and choices, helping them grow into responsible, respectful adults.

-I hope I have been a model for them – holding them to high standards while loving and supporting them fiercely and unconditionally.
+I hope I have modelled that for them – holding them to high standards while loving and supporting them fiercely and unconditionally.

 Joining the Foundation

-My heart was stirred, and I knew this was an opportunity to contribute to making a real difference.
+My heart was stirred, and I knew this was an opportunity to contribute to real change.

-My role allows me to work closely with schools across Australia, building relationships with educators and the community to spread the Foundation’s message.
+My role allows me to work closely with schools across Australia, building relationships with educators and communities to spread the Foundation’s message.

 Our mission is clear: Be Wise.
 Think Carefully.
 Act Kindly.

-We raise awareness of the dangers of social violence, and help individuals develop the emotional intelligence they need to manage their emotions and resolve conflict non-violently.
-I understand the urgency of the work we do.
+We raise awareness of the dangers of social violence and help individuals develop the emotional intelligence they need to manage their emotions and resolve conflict non-violently.
+I understand the urgency of this work.
 The need for change has never been more critical.

 This work matters